Raymond Kethledge: Federal judicial service

 Kethledge was first nominated to the United States Court of Appeals for the Sixth Circuit by President George W. Bush on June 28, 2006, to replace Judge James L. Ryan.
 From November 2001 to March 2006, Henry Saad had been nominated to the seat, but he had been filibustered by the Senate Democrats and later withdrew.
 Kethledge's nomination lapsed when the 109th Congress adjourned in December 2006.
 Bush again nominated Kethledge on March 19, 2007.
 However, his nomination stalled for over a year due to opposition from Michigan's two Democratic Senators, Carl Levin and Debbie Stabenow.

 In April 2008, the Bush Administration struck a deal with Levin and Stabenow to break the logjam on judicial nominees to federal courts in Michigan.
 In exchange for Levin and Stabenow supporting Kethledge's nomination (and that of United States Attorney Stephen J. Murphy III to a district court position), Bush also nominated Democratic Michigan state judge Helene White, a former Clinton nominee to the Sixth Circuit who had been married to Levin's cousin at the time of her first nomination.
-Soon afterwards, Kethledge, White, and Murphy were granted a joint hearing before the Senate Judiciary Committee on May 7, 2008.
+Soon afterwards, Kethledge, White, and Murphy were all nominated as a bipartisan package of nominees and granted a joint hearing before the Senate Judiciary Committee on May 7, 2008.
 Kethledge was voted out of committee by voice vote on June 12, 2008.
 On June 24, 2008, he was confirmed by voice vote, almost exactly two years after his original nomination.
 He received his commission on July 7, 2008.

 In 2014, The Wall Street Journals 'Review & Outlook' editorial described Kethledge's ruling in EEOC v.
 Kaplan as the "Opinion of the Year".
 In 2016, in another 'Review & Outlook' editorial, the Wall Street Journal cited Kethledge's opinion in In re United States, 817 F.3d 953 (6th Cir.
 2016), saying: "Writing for a unanimous three-judge panel, Judge Raymond Kethledge dismantled that argument and excoriated the IRS for stonewalling..."
 Commentators have noted that Kethledge has "broadly criticized judicial deference and specifically criticized deference to federal agencies under Chevron" and "has set himself apart as a dedicated defender of the Constitution's structural protections."

 In May 2016, Kethledge was included on President Donald Trump's list of potential Supreme Court justices.
 On July 2, 2018, Kethledge was one of the four circuit judges given a personal 45-minute interview in consideration of the vacancy created by Justice Kennedy's retirement.

 In October 2019, Judge Kethledge became chair of the Advisory Committee on Criminal Rules.
 He has served on the committee since 2013.